-Obiettivi specifici Contenuti Esperienze To strengthen the belief of the centrality of Christ in the personal life trying to incarnate his feelings and behaviours To let the moment of 1.
-To deepen the book of the Acts of the Apostles in the perspective of the acceptance of people toward Jesus Christ and of the interculturation of the Lectio Divina on the Acts of the Apostles'book Individual and communal discernment on the challenges that the social and cultural context prayer be considered as everyday consciousness of the presence of God and of the action of the Holy Spirit in worldwide, faith 2.
-Learning of chapters X, XI and XII of the Compendium of the Social Doctrine of the Church presents together with a collection of answers to these challenges 3.
-Mission periods in existential suburbs collective and personal reality 3.
-To exercise dialogue, respect and appreciation of differences as paths of collaboration toward the construction of a global peace 4.
-To choose a simple and plain lifestyle which is consistent with the commitment towards the poor and the abandoned 5.
-To commit oneself to protect environment in everyday life.
-Reading and comments in spirit of sharing on the latest social encyclicals Studies on Justice, Peace and Integrity of Creation values in recent documents of the Institute Knowledge of the Universal Declaration of Human Rights and of other convections on current worldwide challenges Collecting information on ecological matters and on the responsibility of the international community Awareness of the paths of interreligious dialogue and ecumenicalism.
-Communal evaluation on concrete ways to express the undertaken commitment on adopting a simple, sober and ecological lifestyle Organisation of seminaries to deepen some of the aspects of the Social Doctrine of the Church Communal discernment on electoral periods on the different political choices in the light of the Social Doctrine of the Church Reading and sharing articles on some aspects of the JPIC requesting answers in the light of the Social Doctrine of the
+Obiettivi specifici Contenuti Esperienze 1.
+To strengthen the belief of the centrality of Christ in the personal life trying to incarnate his feelings and behaviours 1.
+To deepen the book of the Acts of the Apostles in the perspective of the acceptance of people toward Jesus Christ and of Lectio Divina on the Acts of the Apostles'book Individual and communal discernment on the challenges that the social 2.
+To let the moment of prayer be considered as everyday consciousness of the presence of God and of the action of the Holy Spirit in worldwide. the interculturation of the faith Learning of chapters X, XI and XII of the Compendium of the Social Doctrine of the Church and cultural context presents together with a collection of answers to these challengesMission periods in collective and personal reality 3.
+To exercise dialogue, respect and appreciation of differences as paths of Reading and comments in spirit of sharing on the latest social encyclicals Studies on Justice, Peace and Integrity of existential suburbs 4.
+Communal evaluation on concrete ways to express the undertaken commitment on adopting a simple, sober and collaboration toward the construction of a global peace4.
+To choose a simple and plain lifestyle which Creation values in recent documents of the Institute 5.
+Knowledge of the Universal Declaration of Human Rights and ecological lifestyle 5.
+Organisation of seminaries to deepen some of the aspects of the Social Doctrine of the Church is consistent with the commitment towards the poor and the abandoned5.
+To commit oneself to of other convections on current worldwide challenges 6.
+Collecting information on Communal discernment on electoral periods on the different political choices in the light of the Social protect environment in everyday life. ecological matters and on the responsibility of the international community7.
+Awareness of the paths of interreligious dialogue and Doctrine of the Church 7.
+Reading and sharing articles on some aspects of the JPIC requesting answers in the light of ecumenicalism. the Social Doctrine of the Church.